Mitigating dimensionality effects with robust graph constructions for testing: A robust graph construction to mitigate hubness

 \end{remark}

-The choice of using ranks in the objective function here that necessitates only the information of closeness brings a distance-free graph.
-It allows to study the theoretical property of the robust graph without considering the specific distance metric.

-\begin{remark} A similar idea can be used to extend the $K$-MST to the robust $K$-MST.
-Let $R(Z_i,Z_j)$ be the rank of distance $D(Z_i,Z_j)$ in the set of all pairwise distances.
-The robust $K$-MST is a $K$-spanning tree $T$, which minimize the objective function
+\begin{remark} A similar idea can be used to extend the $K$-MST to a robust version, referred to as the robust $K$-MST (r$K$-MST).
+Let $R(Z_i,Z_j)$ denote the rank of the distance $D(Z_i,Z_j)$ among all pairwise distances.
+The r$K$-MST is a $K$-spanning tree that minimizes the following objective function